voicepatterns/voicepatterns.github.io/conversational-patterns.md

+---
+title: Conversational Patterns
+---
-Violet Conversations are created by connecting a set of elements in a Voice Script.
-Violet manages these elements, allows for defining them in a user-experience supportive manner, and also allows developers to configure them as needed.
+Voice Conversations need to be created by connecting a set of elements in a Voice Script.
+A Conversation Engine should manage these elements, allows for defining them in a user-experience supportive manner, and also allows developers to configure them as needed.

-Violet builds on core conversation concepts below.
+Conversation Engines need to build on core conversation concepts below.

 ## Phrases (Utterances), Intents, and Parameters (Slots)
 In a conversation, a user can say one of many Phrases that map to a single Intent (action).
 Phrases can include a parameter from the user.

 ## States
 Voice conversations consist of a set of requests from the user and responses back to the user.
-In order to support these user events and track where a user is in a voice script, Violet needs to track and manage the users' conversational state.
+In order to support these user events and track where a user is in a voice script, Conversation Engines needs to track and manage the users' conversational state.

 ## Branching
 Voice scripts are unique in that they need to support a lot of branching (to support the various user intents).
 These require support for nested case-like statements with additional support for repeating prompts as requested by the user, supporting misrecognitions, else logic, and modularization rules.